CodePrin/HotelBooking_DataAnalysis_Project/README.md

 ## Suggestions
 1. Cancellation rates rise as the price does.
-In the order to prevent cancellations of reservations, hotels could work on their pricing strategies and try to lower the rates for specific hotels based on locations.
+In order to prevent cancellations of reservations, hotels could work on their pricing strategies and try to lower the rates for specific hotels based on locations.
 They can also provide some discounts to the consumers.
-2. As the ratio of the cancellation and not cancellation of the resort hotel is higher in the resort hotel than the city hotels.
+2. As the ratio of the cancellation and non-cancellation of the resort hotel is higher than the city hotels.
 So the hotels should provide a reasonble discount on the room prices on weekends or on holidays.
 3. In the month of January, hotels can start campaigns or marketing with a reasonable amount to increase their revenue as the cancellation is the highest in this month.
 4. They can also increase the quality of their hotels and their services mainly in Portugal to reduce the cancellation rate.

 ## Dataset Information
 This "Hotel Booking" dataset was posted on Kaggle by Mojtaba.
-Download link for dataset is given below: https://www.kaggle.com/datasets/mojtaba142/hotel-booking
+Download link for this dataset is given below: https://www.kaggle.com/datasets/mojtaba142/hotel-booking